rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/too_hard.png" width="400" description="Problem 1: we don't have time" %}
 {% include captioned_image.html url="assets/dialogue_problem.png" width="600" description="Problem 2: we don't wanna write dialogue" %}

-We entered the GMTK Game Jame last year as well, postmortems for which you can find [here](https://twitter.com/beakfriends/status/1158155051279540224?s=21) and [here](https://twitter.com/rjmcfdev/status/1158298527417720832?s=21).
+We entered the GMTK Game Jam last year as well, postmortems for which you can find here: [Max's](https://twitter.com/beakfriends/status/1158155051279540224?s=21), and [mine](https://twitter.com/rjmcfdev/status/1158298527417720832?s=21).
 One of the biggest problems we ended up having was how much dialogue we had to write for the story to make sense.
-On a scale of mechanics driven to narrative driven, last year's submission was almost a book.
+Last year's submission could have been entered into a short-story writing competition.
 We didn't want to make the same mistake this year!

 But among the discussion of this initial idea were the seeds of something that we thought might be able to work: